-To be eligible to join the Wolfeboro Pioneers, a Scout must have camped at Camp Wolfeboro for 12 days with at least six (6) in a previous camping season, be a First-Class Scout, held a Leadership position within their home unit for six months, participated in the Wolfeboro Work Party (Tuesday evening), & be voted in by their peers within the unit.
+To be eligible to join the Wolfeboro Pioneers, a Scout must have camped at Camp Wolfeboro for 12 days with at least six (6) in a previous camping season, be a First-Class Scout, held a Leadership position within their home unit for six months, participated in projects to benefit Camp Wolfeboro, and completed a Pioneer Conference.
 Adults are also eligible for selection to the Wolfeboro Pioneers.
-For an adult to be selected, they must have camped at Camp Wolfeboro for 12 days with at least six (6) days in a previous camping season, participated in a Wolfeboro Work Party (Tuesday evening), then nominated by a Pioneer, & voted in by the Pioneer members in camp.
+For an adult to be selected, they must also have camped at Camp Wolfeboro for 12 days with at least six (6) days in a previous camping season, participated in projects to benefit Camp Wolfeboro, actively participated in a continuing capacity in the Scouting movement, and demonstrated a willingness to live up to the Purpose and Creed of the Wolfeboro Pioneers and ideals of Scouting.